Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Also known as a short right-side pass.

+A variation of the [right-side inside pass turn].

 It is like an L in Tetris, whereas a regular right-side pass is the straight piece in Tetris.
 Step 1 is back-leftwards, and step two is a cross step.
 The movement leftwards happens on number 4.
 In other words, rather than stepping into the slot on step 4, you are stepping past the slot.
-The anchor step can be a cross or a hook.
+The anchor step can be a [front-check] or a [back-check].

-#### Right-side inside pass turn with raised arm into handshake position
+#### Right-side inside pass turn with raised right arm into handshake position

+A variation of the [right-side inside pass turn].

-Starting in an [open] position, step 1 is back, step 2 is band and to the left to face 3 o'clock.
-Do 3& in place and on 4 step into slot with your left foot pointing at 12 o'clock.
-On 5&6 do 1.25 a counter-clockwise pivot turn.
+Starting in an [open] position, step 1 is back and to the left, step 2 is back and to the left to face 3 o'clock.
+Do 3& in place and on 4 step into slot with your left foot pointing at 3 o'clock.
+On 5&6 do 0.75 a counter-clockwise pivot turn.
 Handwork 1 is straight back, 2 is looking at the watch.
 Handwork 3&4 is going over the follower's head with the left hand, as if drawing an upside-down U over the follower.
 The left-hand should finish at the follower right-shoulder level.
 On 4 open your left hand to release the follower's hand and raise your right arm straight up as you walk into the slot.
 The follower's arm should be pressed against your right rib by 5, right under the lifted right arm.
 On 5&6 lower your right arm smoothly as if surfing on a wave so you will end in a [handshake] position.

 #### Right-side inside pass turn going under arm into open position

-This is a variation of the [right-side inside pass turn with raised arm into handshake position].
+This is a variation of the [right-side inside pass turn with raised right arm into handshake position].
 The only difference is the handwork on the 4, 5&6.
 Do not raise your right arm on 4 5&6.
 Keep it at waist level.
 Instead, raise your left hand while holding the follower's right arm so you can perform the 1.25 counter-clockwise under the follower's arm.
 You will end up in [open] position because you never leg go of the follower's right arm.